Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

+Traffic Analysis Zones (TAZs) are spatial units used in transportation modeling and traffic studies to represent areas with similar travel behavior.
+A TAZ typically models a neighborhood or district, and serves as a fundamental unit for estimating travel demand.
+Each zone can be associated with socio-economic and demographic data, such as population, employment, and land use.
+This information influences the number and type of trips generated within the area.
+TAZs are commonly used in trip-based models, such as the traditional four-step travel demand model (trip generation, trip distribution, mode choice, and route assignment).

-Now let us consider the case of the city of Brussels, Belgium.
-Figure~\ref{fig:bxl} shows the route network of the inner part of the city, extracted from OSM and imported in SUMO using the \verb+netconvert+ tool.
-The modeled area covers approximately an area of 24.000m$^2$.
-For sake of simplicity, we modeled only the road network, therefore excluding railways and other buildings.
+Figure~\ref{fig:bxl} shows the inner part of the route network of the city of Brussels, extracted from OSM and imported in SUMO using the \verb+netconvert+ tool.
+The area covers approximately an area of 24.000m$^2$.
+For sake of simplicity, we model only the road network, therefore excluding railways and other buildings.

-In this example, we evaluate the TAZs for the modeled area by considering the spatial boundaries of Brussels Capital Region's neighbourhoods.
+We now evaluate the TAZs for the modeled area using the spatial boundaries of Brussels Capital Region's neighborhoods.
 This data is freely available from the computer center for the Brussels Region (Centre d'Informatique pour la R\'{e}gion Bruxelloise, CIRB)\footnote{\href {https://data.metabolismofcities.org/library/33895/}{https://data.metabolismofcities.org/library/33895/}}.
-This data is provided as a shapefile, a geo-spatial vector data format commonly used for Geographic Information System (GIS) software.
+The data is provided as shapefile, a geo-spatial vector data format commonly used for Geographic Information System (GIS) software.

-To use the shapefile in SUMO, this must be converted in a proper format using the \verb+polyconvert+\footnote{\href {https://sumo.dlr.de/docs/polyconvert.html}{https://sumo.dlr.de/docs/polyconvert.html}} tool.
-This can be used to generate all the polygons (e.g., buildings, grounds, etc.) from an input map source (e.g., osm file).
-Although the output XML file generated from \verb|polyconvert| is not mandatory to execute a simulation, it is of interest for defining the usual traffic flow between TAZs.
+To use the shapefile in SUMO as TAZs, this must be converted in a proper format using the \verb+polyconvert+\footnote{\href {https://sumo.dlr.de/docs/polyconvert.html}{https://sumo.dlr.de/docs/polyconvert.html}} tool.
+This tool can be used to generate additional files for SUMO containing information about all the polygons (e.g., buildings, grounds, etc.).

-The following command extracts the polygons from a shapefile and write them into the output file \verb+bxl.poly.xml+.
-The value ``UrbAdm\_Monitoring\_District'' is the prefix of the shapefile from CIRB, containing the spatial boundaries of Brussels neighbourhoods.
+The following command extracts the polygons from a shapefile and convert them in a format compatible with SUMO.
+The value ``UrbAdm\_Monitoring\_District'' is the prefix of the shapefile from CIRB, containing the spatial boundaries of Brussels neighborhoods.